naninovel/docs/docs/en/guide/localization.md

 Each script and managed text document will be exported to an individual sheet.
 Each sheet has an "ID" column storing localizable text IDs and an additional column for each locale.
 You can modify any column except "ID"; however, modifying the source-locale column won't have any effect on import.

 When **Include Annotations** is enabled, generated sheets will also contain a column with the source script content (author names, inlined commands and comments).
 That column is ignored during import.

+When **Import Source** is enabled, the source locale column in spreadsheets will be written directly to the scenario scripts.
+This is useful for proofreading the source scenario content alongside the translations.
+Note that only identified text will be rewritten to preserve its association with the existing translations.

 After editing the sheets, click "Import" to bring the data back into the project.